h3bzzz/h3bzzz/README.md

-# 👋 Hey, I'm h3bzzz!

-A Hacker lost down a rabbita of knowledge, pentesting or programming...
+A Hacker/Programmer lost down a rabbita of knowledge, pentesting or programming...

 ### 🚀 Areas of Interest:
 - 🌐 Software Application Security & Development